Scattering Amplitudes and Simple Canonical Forms for Simple Polytopes: Conclusions

 Compared to more standard recursive formulae, such as those in \cite{He:2018svj}, based on triangulations which do not involve other vertices other than those of the polytope itself, our formula have the advantage of introducing only linear spurious poles\footnote{We would like to thank Song He for pointing at us the importance of this fact.}.
 This fact might turn out to be helpful especially in the case of polytopes associated to integrands when addressing the loop integration.
 Furthermore, it is not always obvious how to uplift identities which are true on the subspace where a given polytope is realized to the space of all its facet variables.
 Our formulae, however, are proved to hold directly in this space.
 In particular, although it is important to know that a convex realization of the polytope exists, one can setup recursive formulae without the explicit knowledge of such realization.

-For illustrational purposes we applied our results to Stokes polytopes, which are known to be related to a planar theory with quartic interactions.
+For illustrational purposes we applied our results to Stokes polytopes, which are known to be related to a planar theory with quartic interactions\footnote{By applying our results to the so called ABHY Associahedra - the polytopes associated to tree and 1-loop level amplitudes in $\phi^3$ bi-adjoint theory - one recovers as a special case certain recursive formulae which were originally derived using a remarkable projection property satisfied by these polytopes \cite{GiulioNima, GiulioPhD}.}.
 A convex realization of these polytopes was presented in \cite{Manneville:2018}, see also \cite{Aneesh:2019cvt} for connections with ABHY associahedra.
 As already discussed, however, we can write down recursive formulae for both the canonical forms and the rational functions of Stokes polytope without making explicit use of these geometric data.
 Also, the structure of the recursion makes manifest how to perform certain limits on the rational function of Stokes polytopes which could be used to assemble them together in a planar quartic amplitudes in a more efficient way.

 An interesting direction for further investigation would be to consider canonical forms of non simple polytopes.
 Dually one has to consider volumes of non simplicial polytopes which can be computed by iterating the standard triangulation method described in \cite{Arkani-Hamed:2017mur} for all non simplicial facets.